clux/rust-meetup-london/source/slides.md

 notes:
 - Informer: lets you handle raw events as they come in
 - Use case: make changes to it/other resources when events occur (controller pattern)
-- Ref: maintains an in memory cache of a ressource K (only REACTION)
+- Reflector: maintains an in memory cache of all Ks
 - Updates when it polls, with a RwLock, and lets you read whenever.
 - Use case: monitoring a resource, presenting an api around many resources..
 - (Can build a Ref from an Inf by just using events to update a local Map).